 What mystery camera will be worthy of capturing all my crazy Chinese adventures?
 Read on to find out!

-Too many times have I cried out “I wish I had a camera” upon leaving something awesome go un-captured, but no more, it’s time to get myself a camera!
+Too many times have I cried out “I wish I had a camera” upon leaving something awesome go un-captured, but no more!
+It’s time to acquire one!
 The problem is, I’m notoriously picky.
 I come with the following demands:

-- Price: It has to be expensive enough to produce professional quality results, yet cheap enough that I don’t have to protect my camera bag like a mother bear protects her cubs.
+- Price: It has to be expensive enough to produce professional quality, yet cheap enough that I don’t have to protect my camera bag like a mother bear protects her cubs.

 - Form & Size: It must be large enough to produce top notch quality, including Depth of Field (so all smartphone cameras are out of the question), yet small enough that I can carry it in my bag at all times.

 - Quality: If the images will only come out 20% better than the newest smartphone, then it will be hard to justify carrying a dedicated camera around when I could just have a slim smartphone in my pocket.
-But no, quality difference must be so vast that it’s like comparing Photoshop CC 14.0 with Photoshop CC 14.2.
+But no, quality difference must be so vast that it’s like comparing the amazing Photoshop CC 14.2 with the godforsaken Photoshop CC 14.0!

 By now any reasonable man would smack me in the face then shake me back and forth pleading “You have to be realistic, man!
 Such camera does not exist and never will!”.
 But calm down, the Messiah of cameras has arrive.
 Low and behold…